Distributed Message Broker

 - 100K+ messages/second throughput with batched writes

-- Snappy compression reducing message payload by ~60%
+- Gzip / Snappy / LZ4 compression reducing storage by ~60%

 - Configurable fsync so you can choose between durability and throughput